YasTheGoat/CPP_extension/README.md

 -'CPP : Run project' -> Automatically finds the executable file and runs it -'CPP : Configure project' -> This creates the folders and the files necessary for the extension to work.

-You can also use the quick access buttons availabe in the status bar:<br>
+You can also use the quick access buttons availabe in the status bar:<br><br>
 ![Screenshot 2023-03-12 122818](https://user-images.githubusercontent.com/64434215/224558370-78de9076-4efc-40ff-b887-391028733f3f.png)